310mc/https-310mc.github.io-tl/source/_posts/feature_scout/making_100_friends_project.md

 {% endbubble %}

 {% bubble Midori %}
-Whaa?
+Ehhh?
 Are you for real?
 {% endbubble %}

 {% bubble Hinata %}